 semantic_view()

-Table function that queries a semantic view with a specified combination of dimensions and metrics.
+Table function that queries a semantic view with a specified combination of dimensions, metrics, or facts.
 The extension generates the SQL (SELECT, FROM, JOIN, GROUP BY) and returns the result set.

 Syntax